solid-contrib/solid-tutorial-angular/chapter1.md

 ## The App

-SoLiD apps typically run completely client side and do not require a server, except to identify a user, or store data.
+[Solid](https://github.com/solid) apps typically run completely client side and do not require a server, except to identify a user, or store data.

 This app is based on [AngularJS](https://angularjs.org/).
 Setup and scaffolding of the app is out of scope for this book.
 But there are many [tutorials](https://docs.angularjs.org/misc/started) online that show you how to get started.
 The code is also available for download in the footnotes.